Up to 50% off sofas & mattresses — limited‑time deals.

 Is Turner Square Arm Sofa good for everyday use?

 Yes.
-Turner is a good fit for everyday sitting because it balances softness and support well.
-It’s a solid option if you want something more modern-looking than Pearce without going as firm as Buchanan.
+In our testing, Turner handled everyday sitting well because it balanced softness and support.
+It’s a strong option if you want something more modern-looking than Pearce without going as firm as Buchanan.

 Do Pottery Barn sofas come with performance fabric options?

 Yes, many Pottery Barn sofas can be customized with performance fabric options.
-Fabric choice can affect feel, heat retention, and maintenance, so it’s worth ordering swatches before committing.
+Fabric choice can meaningfully affect feel, heat retention, and maintenance, so it’s worth ordering swatches before you commit.

 How long do Pottery Barn sofas typically last?